Benchmarking the optimization optical machines with the planted solutions: Toy model for the complex landscape and dynamical equations

 Thus, the description of the dynamical equation given by Eq.~(\ref{type1}) on the energy surface given by Eq.~(\ref{modified_hebb}) is straightforward: one starts with the random (with no prior information) coordinates, which corresponds to either the basin of the planted pattern or spurious state, and then follows the gradient descent until reaching the steady state and consequent projection into corners of the hypercube.
 The steady state is achieved by compromising between the gradient-descent and slow projection terms (or any other terms, depending on the details of the dynamical equation).
 Our method distinguishes itself by individually treating the planted minima by separating their (and corresponding mixed states) energies and an additional detailed evaluation of the different dynamical equations' performance on the produced instances.
 The schematic picture of this idea and the corresponding energy landscape is shown in Fig.~{\ref{schematic}}.

 We present the calculations on different scales and with the different classes of dynamical equations according to our classification, ranging from the simple Hopfield NN to the complicated dynamics with higher derivatives and annealing schedules, part of which are presented in the Supplementary Material section.
 However, much emphasis will be put on the simplest Eq.~(\ref{type1}).
 Additional information about the classification of dynamical equations and their transformations with the corresponding references are presented in \cite{syed2022physics,stroev2023analog}.
+The Class I dynamical equation in our notation is every partial differential equation that possesses a simple form and can be mathematically reduced to the Eq.~(\ref{type1}).
+However, in the presence of variations, such as time dependency of $\alpha(t)$ or the presence of an additional term with a higher derivative, the equation no longer falls into the Class I category.
+In such cases, it becomes necessary to reclassify it into other classes.